HEPTACOM/heptaconnect-core/README.md

 ## Description

-This is a HEPTAConnect package.
+This is a HEPTAconnect package.
 Read more under [Overview](../heptaconnect-docs).